-The primary purpose of miniff.kernel module is to perform neighbor list construction using compute_images method and CellImages class.
+The primary purpose of miniff.kernel module is to perform neighbor list construction with NeighborWrapper class.
 To do it, we first construct a unit cell object with atomic coordinates.

 '''

-from miniff.kernel import Cell, compute_images
+from miniff.kernel import Cell, NeighborWrapper

 cell = Cell(np.eye(3), r, ['a'] len(r))

 '''

-The second step is to compute its images (neighbors) given the cutoff value and other periodicity information.
+The second step is to define the wrapper by providing coordinates and periodicity information.